-- College Visits: Students visit various local colleges.
-Students tour their campuses, learn about what the college offers, and meet with college admissions representatives.
-CRSM regularly visits: Marquette University, Loyola University Chicago, Dominican University, DePaul University, as well as various others.
+- Guided by the college counseling team, students visit various local colleges.
+Students tour the campuses, learn about what the colleges offer, and meet with college admissions representatives.

-- Pre-College Summer Programs: All CRSM Juniors apply to pre-college summer programs throughout the country.
-CRSM students regularly attend programs at: Georgetown University, Brown University, Fairfield University, Wheeling Jesuit University and Marquette University, as well as numerous others.
+- All CRSM juniors apply to pre-college summer programs throughout the country.
+CRSM students regularly attend programs, including the following: Georgetown University, Brown University, Fairfield University, and Marquette University.

 After graduation, CRSM alumni receive support from our Director of Alumni Support.
 This person maintains contact with our graduates to insure that they successfully transition to college and remain on track for graduation.

-Recognizing that academic and career success are linked to holistic wellness, CRSM Guidance Counselors offer a variety of services to address students’ physical, emotional, and social needs.
-Counselors meet individually with all freshmen as well as with transfer students who come to CRSM as Sophomores or Juniors.
-They offer supportive counseling for students who are experiencing stressful situations, and they collaborate with community counseling agencies when long term support is needed.
-Counselors also work closely with the school nurse to insure that students with medical conditions are supported and successful.
+Recognizing that academic and career success are linked to holistic wellness, CRSM School Counselors offer a variety of services to address students’ physical, emotional, and social needs.
+Counselors meet individually with all freshmen as well as with transfer students who come to CRSM as sophomores or juniors.
+They offer supportive counseling for students who are experiencing stressful situations, and they collaborate with community counseling agencies when long-term support is needed.
+Counselors also work closely with the school nurse to ensure that students with medical needs are supported and successful.

 Here are the members of our counseling staff: